tgtiburon/portfolio/README.md

  #Why did I do this project?

-  As a new developer I worked on this project as a way to solidify my understanding in how html and css can be used to not only create a website, but to created a website that is pleasant to look at, but also be useful to those who need accomidation.
+   I worked on this project as a way to solidify my understanding in how html and css can be used to not only create a website, but to create a website that is pleasant to look at, but also be useful to those who need accomidation.
+In addition it will serve as my portfolio while looking for work as a web developer.